Vola (band)

 Vola (stylized as VOLA) are a Danish progressive metal band formed in Copenhagen in 2006.
-Having gone through a number of lineup changes earlier in their career, the band currently consists of three Danes, Asger Mygind (vocals and guitars), Martin Werner (keyboards) and Nicolai Mogensen (bass guitars); and one Swede, Adam Janzi (drums).
+Having gone through a number of lineup changes earlier in their career, the band currently consists of three Danes, guitarist/vocalist Asger Mygind, keyboardist Martin Werner and bassist Nicolai Mogensen; and one Swede, drummer Adam Janzi.

 History

 Origins (2006–2012)

 The band was formed by vocalist and guitarist Asger Mygind and some friends, and coalesced into a stable lineup in 2006.
 The band self-released their first EP, Homesick Machinery, in 2008, which featured Mygind, guitarist Niels Dreijer, bassist Jeppe Bloch, Martin Werner on keyboards and Niklas Scherfig on drums.
 A single, "Glasswork", was also released on 22 March 2010.

 After the first EP, there were some lineup changes, with Bloch and Scherfig replaced by Nicolai Mogensen and Felix Ewert, respectively.
 The new lineup recorded a second EP, Monsters, which was self-released by the band in 2011.
 This EP consists of four tracks characterised by a mix of progressive rock and djent styles, the latter of which was produced thanks to the use of seven-string guitars.
 The band went on a short five-date tour of their home country to promote the EP, after which Dreijer left the band, leaving them as a four-piece, with Mygind taking over sole responsibility for vocals and guitars, and Mogensen handling backing vocals when they play live.